quairkit.qinfo.qinfo

 unitary : ndarray | Tensor

-A batch of 2x2 unitary matrices representing single-qubit gates, as either a numpy ndarray or a torch Tensor.
-The shape should be (m, 2, 2).
+A single 2x2 unitary matrix or a batch of 2x2 unitary matrices representing single-qubit gates, as either a numpy ndarray or a torch Tensor.
+Shape should be (2, 2) for single or (m, 2, 2) for batch.

 return_global : bool

-If set to True, the global phase angle alpha is also returned.
+If set to True, the global phase angle \(\alpha\) is also returned.
+Defaults to False.

 Returns: